-Types of Immigration
+Types of Residence Permits

 1. Immigration for employment

-2. Immigration for entrepreneurs
+2. Immigration for education

-3. Immigration for education
+3. Immigration for marriage

-2. EU Blue Card
+EU Blue Card

 The European Union Blue Card is given to those foreign nationals who are not EU country citizens with high qualifications and desire to work in Germany and apply the skills in question.
 High qualifications automatically indicate that the individual has a graduate/undergraduate degree in any given field of study/work.
-For qualifying for the EU Blue Card, you should have already found a job in the country and the minimum annual salary you draw should be 56,800 Euros.
-The EU Blue Card gives holders rights for staying on in Germany for 4 years with the scope of changing residence permit into a permanent settlement as well.
+For qualifying for the EU Blue Card, they should have already found a job in the country and the minimum annual salary you draw should be € 56,400.
+The EU Blue Card gives holders rights for staying in Germany for 4 years with the scope of changing a residence permit into a permanent settlement permit as well.
 To qualify for the latter, the person should have ample proficiency in German while adhering to particular financial requirements and having worked in the country for 33 months at least.